qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ### Dynamic Provisioning with Gluster

 For the gluster ansible scripts to work, please make sure you have the latest CentOS7 and updates installed on your gluster nodes.
-We will show the dynamic provisioning version of gluster.
-This is not a statically installed gluster where the volumes are predefined and laid out.
-The dynamic provisioning is facilitate through heketi and will carve out volumes from the gluster cluster on demand.
-At the time of writing this document the version of CentOS that we know worked with the configuration setup is **CentOS Linux release 7.6.1810 (Core)**
+We will show the dynamic provisioning via heketi.
+The dynamic provisioning is facilitated through heketi and will carve out volumes from the gluster cluster on demand.
+At the time of writing this document the version of CentOS that we know worked with the configuration setup is **CentOS Linux release 7.6.1810 (Core)**.
+Note, when the openshift installation gets to heketi and it load the topology it seems to take a while, so please be patient.

 The gluster interface allows one to dynamically provision volumes using heketi.
 The current installation allows the gluster server to be installed as a daemonset into OpenShift.
 This is indicated by the variables in the inventory file: